 10. George Washington University

 George Washington University is another very prestigious institution, though its expensive tuition causes it to fall in our rankings.
 It offers an online graduate certificate in Educational Technology Leadership.
-This program can be completed in around 18 months.
+It is a 36 credit program.
 GWU also offers a Master’s in Educational Technology Leadership, and the credits from the certificate program can be counted toward the master’s degree.

 - Graduation rate: 84%